cjpardodelahoz/BIO556L/docs/models.md

 ### Maximum Likelihood ToL with severe model violation

-We are going to be using a concatenated protein alignment of 35 core genes and 81 taxa from bacterial, archaea, an eukaryotic lineages that was assembled by [Da Cunha et al., 2017](https://journals.plos.org/plosgenetics/article/file?id=10.1371/journal.pgen.1006810&type=printable) and later re-analyzed by [Williams et al,.
+We are going to use a concatenated protein alignment of 35 core genes and 81 taxa from bacterial, archaea, an eukaryotic lineages that was assembled by [Da Cunha et al., 2017](https://journals.plos.org/plosgenetics/article/file?id=10.1371/journal.pgen.1006810&type=printable) and later re-analyzed by [Williams et al,.
 2020](https://www.nature.com/articles/s41559-019-1040-x).
 Both studies were concerned with figuring out the number of domains of life, with two competing hypothesis.
 The 3D (three domain) hypothesis, where Bacteria, Archaea, and Eukarya each comprise their own domain; and the 2D (two domain) hypothesis, where Eukarya evolved from within Archaea forming one domain, and Bacteria is separate.

 First, we are going to infer a maximum likelihood tree for this dataset under a a very basic–and in all likelihood innapropriate– model of amino acid exchangeabilities (BLOSUM62), and without considering any sort of heterogeneity.